 Departure • Join your group to travel to Rwanda.
-The group flight departs from JFK Airport, New York, where you meet one of your leaders and depart as a group to Kigali.
+The group flight departs from JFK Airport, New York, where you meet one of your leaders and depart together for Kigali.

-Nyamata• Travel directly to Nyamata, a town 45 minutes south of Kigali, which is your home for most of the month.
-Stay in a community center, and volunteer on various important service projects in and around Nyamata.
+Nyamata • Travel 45 minutes south of Kigali to Nyamata, your home for most of the month.
+Stay in the guest quarters at the regional hospital, and volunteer on various important service projects in and around Nyamata.

 Ruhengeri • At the end of the month, make an excursion to the northwest of Rwanda to spend a few days at Lake Kivu and in Ruhengeri.
 Venture into Volcanoes National Park to see golden monkeys living in the wild.
 Join local guides on a climb through lush rainforest to see the monkeys up-close on the rims of extinct volcanoes.
 Visit coffee and tea plantations.
 Paddle in dugout canoes on the waters of Lake Kivu.